awslabs/graphstorm/docs/source/gs-processing/usage/example.rst

 Expected file inputs and configuration
 --------------------------------------

-GSProcessing expects the input files to be in specific format that will allow us to perform the processing and prepare the data for partitioning and training.
+GSProcessing expects the input files to be in a specific format that will allow us to perform the processing and prepare the data for partitioning and training.

 The data files are expected to be: